 + the Last 4 months of 2029

-It keeps consistent 13 weeks every quarter & still uses the same set of dates and months of the current calendar.
-People already know how to use it.
+NexCalendar keeps consistent 13 weeks in every quarter & still uses the same set of dates and months of the current calendar.
+It is simpler and more practical than the current calendar.

-Same calendar & same 52 weeks apply to any year.
+NexCalendar is a single calendar with the same 52 weeks for every year.
 Because of the least subtle change (< 1%), it can be the simplest and seamless calendar upgrade ever.

 Complete Calendar cycle

 There are many proposals of calendar reform.
 Only NexCalendar introduces the least subtle change.
 It can be the simplest & seamless calendar upgrade ever.

 Any attempt of reforming the calendar will confuse the thousand-year history, culture, traditions, and religious beliefs already linked with the calendar.
 Only NexCalendar treasures these linkages by retaining the same set of dates and months with consistent weeks.